yumium/tech_notes/A gentle introduction to Python 3.md

 ```

-SEE MORE: page 20, string methods, string as a sequence

 **IMPORTANT**: Because strings are immutable, all of the string methods returns the modified shadow copy of the string, which is nice.